-8. After making appropriate changes, click OK first in the "Choose network types" window, then in the "Edit an app" window, then in the "Windows Firewall Allowed Applications".
+- 7. Click the Network types... button.
+The "Choose network types" window is shown: - 8.
+After making appropriate changes, click of first in the "Choose network types" window, then in the "Edit an app" window, then in the "Windows Firewall Allowed Applications".
 This closes the Windows Firewall "Allowed Applications" tool and saves the changes that you have made.

-13.5 Update
+14.5 Update

 If a PC running Güralp Discovery has an Internet connection, Discovery can check whether an update is available.
-To initiate this, click About from the Help menu or type Alt

-Alt + H followed by A
+To initiate this, click About from the Help menu or type Alt + H followed by A: